Guest Blog by Hibob

 “Disengaged employees cost organisations between $450 and $550 billion annually” — The Conference Board

-We all know how important it is for HR to keep top performers, and connect them to your organisation’s core vision and values.
-The best way to do this is to build a culture that encourages these irreplaceables to engage with their colleagues and the company’s growth objectives.
+We all know how important it is for managers to keep top performers engaged, and connect them to the organisation's core vision and values.
+The best way to do this is to build a culture that encourages these irreplaceables to engage with their colleagues and the company’s purpose and growth objectives.

 But is the opposite also true?
 Can HR cause disengagement to occur?
-You’re probably making a major effort to boost staff motivation.
-But if nothing seems to be working, it may be because you and your managers are using one these five surefire ways to crush your people’s motivation — without even knowing it.
+Managers are constantly striving to boost staff motivation.
+But if nothing seems to be working, it may be because you and your managers are using one these five surefire ways to crush your team’s motivation — without even knowing it.

-A seriously old fashioned way of giving feedback is for managers to point out when someone is doing something ‘wrong.’
+A seriously old fashioned way of giving feedback is for managers to point out when someone is doing something ‘wrong', but there's a better approach.
 Organisations that successfully engage their people value innovation and risk taking.
 In these workplace cultures, all ideas are welcome, and even those that don’t turn out successfully present important learning opportunities.
 One study found that 70% of employees ranked being empowered to take action at work when a problem or opportunity arose as an important element of their engagement.

 Workplace rules and policies are necessary to keep your organisation running smoothly.
 But it’s important to not go overboard.
-An effective approach is for managers to speak directly, and privately, with those specific employees for whom strict rules are necessary.
+An effective approach is for managers to speak directly, and privately in one to ones, with those specific employees for whom strict rules are necessary.
 There are clear differences between a culture that’s fixated on bureaucracy and one that isn’t.
 The first type of company values individualism and the quality of work.
 The second rewards conformity and standardisation of work.
-What kind of company culture do you have
+What kind of company culture do you have?

 An important way to make people feel valued is for managers to give them higher visibility of their department’s or company’s plans.
 You can’t expect people to stay motivated about their work when they don’t even know how it’s supporting the organisation’s goals.
 There’s powerful evidence to back up this idea: employees who feel their voice is heard at work are 4.6 times more likely to feel empowered to perform their best work.